 Aside from the solar component, there are backpacks equipped with anti-theft technology.
 You may be traveling to the safest digital nomad cities, but no one is ever absolutely safe from pickpocketing.
 You’ll be surprised but it happens at least 400,000 times in a single day throughout the world.

-All these gadgets are here to make your nomad travel and remote work more “digital nomad friendly”, so if you give any of them a chance, we’d love to hear what you think.
+All these gadgets are here to make your nomad travel and remote work more “digital nomad friendly”.
+They can also be a great gift for your digital nomad friends.
+So if you give any of them a chance, we’d love to hear what you think.

 And if you have other super cool gadgets in mind, let us know in the comments!